ZJier/GIHCN/README.md

 ## Special Thanks!
 Thanks to the SpectralDiff authors for their contributions to the hyperspectral image classification community, and welcome to cite their latest work!

-Chen N, Yue J, Fang L, et al. SpectralDiff: A generative framework for hyperspectral image classification with diffusion models[J].
+Chen N., Yue J., Fang L., et al. SpectralDiff: A generative framework for hyperspectral image classification with diffusion models[J].
 IEEE Transactions on Geoscience and Remote Sensing, 2023, 61: 5522416.
 DOI: https://doi.org/10.1109/TGRS.2023.3310023.